IntoTheDev/Save-System-for-Unity/README.md

 ## Features
 - Super fast in terms of performance.
 Even simple int saving way more faster than ```PlayerPrefs.SetInt()```.
 Performance test at the end of README.
 - As easy to use as PlayerPrefs
 - Can save pretty much everything (Vector, Quaternion, Array, List, Class, Struct, etc).
-Thanks to [Odin Serializer](https://odininspector.com/download) for that
+Thanks to [Odin Serializer](https://github.com/TeamSirenix/odin-serializer) for that
 - Multiple profiles
 - Save files are encrypted

 ## How to Install
-First of all install [Odin Serializer](https://odininspector.com/download).
-Odin Serializer is free, download button at the bottom of page.
-Don't change default namespace!

 ### Git Installation (Best way to get latest version)